micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/zephyr/zephyr_emulator/index.md

 ## Multiple Ping Pong nodes

 One of the advantages of having an emulator is that you don't need to buy a bunch of hardware in order to test some multi-node micro-ROS apps.
-So, with the same micro-ROS agent of the last section, let's open four different command lines and run thw following on each:
+So, with the same micro-ROS agent of the last section, let's open four different command lines and run the following on each:

 ```bash
 cd microros_ws